Tommy-Bie/Tommy-Bie/README.md

 ### About Me

+- *Ph.D.
+Student of Computer Science and Engineering at the HongKong University of Science and Technology (2023.9 - present)*
 - *Bachelor of Engineering in Intelligent Science and Technology at South China University of Technology (2019.9 - 2023.6)*
 - *Visiting Student at EECS Department at University of California, Berkeley (2022.1 - 2022.6)*
 - *Used to be an intern at ByteDance*
-- *My research interest is in Artificial Intelligence and Software Engineering*
+- *My research interest is in Artificial Intelligence and Computer Vision*
-- *Applying for Post-graduate Study*

 </br>